kensixx/obsidian/Coding Interview University/Coding Interview University.md

 | https://github.com/jwasham/coding-interview-university?tab=readme-ov-file#additional-detail-on-some-subjects | Coding Interview University -> SOLID Section |
 1. SOLID
 2. Design Patterns, 1 example for each category
+3. Pillars
-3. Best practices pag create restful api
+4. Best practices pag create restful api
-4. Interface vs Abstract
+5. Interface vs Abstract
-5. concurrency
+6. concurrency
-6. Stream
+7. Stream
 # Single Responsibility Principle
 **There should never be more than one reason for a class to change.**
 ## Example